Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Proposed Convolution

 Due to modular arithmetic operations in HE, every addition or multiplication is followed by reduction.
 In this work, we use 128-bit data type to store the temporary results produced during convolution.
-As long as the temporary value size remains below 128 bits, we can utilize lazy reduction (i.e., skipping some intermediate reduction) to reduce computation.
+As long as the temporary value size remains below 128 bits, we can utilize lazy reduction (i.e., skipping intermediate reductions) to reduce computation.
 In the convolution process illustrated in Fig.~\ref{proposed}, a ciphertext with 60-bit coefficients undergoes multiplication by scalars and subsequent addition.
 Since the multiplied scalars are less than the plaintext modulus $p$, the product after {\bf CMult} is less than $\log_2 pq$ bits (79 bits in this work).
-Then, even with hundreds of channels, adding those products stays under 120 bits.
-Thus, rather than conducting reduction after each multiplication and addition, we only perform it once: after summing to obtain the intermediate partial sums, just before {\bf PMult} with a plaintext containing [1, -1].
+Then, even with hundreds of channels, adding those products stays below 120 bits. \ignore{Thus, rather than conducting reduction after each multiplication and addition \fixme{as Fig.~\ref{fig:lazy}(a)}, we only perform it once: after summing to obtain the intermediate partial sums, just before {\bf PMult} with a plaintext containing [1, -1].} Thus, unlike in Fig.~\ref{fig:lazy}(a) where reductions are conducted after each multiplication and addition\footnote{Reduction in modular addition can be done by comparison and subtraction, so it is fast as shown in Fig.~\ref{fig:lazy}(a).}, we only perform it once.
+After summing $result$'s to obtain the intermediate partial sums, reduction is executed just before {\bf PMult} with a plaintext containing $[k, -k]$.
 128-bit data type is a non-native data type for 64-bit machines, and 128-bit addition is slower than 64-bit addition, but this latency increase is much smaller than what we can save from lazy reduction.
 As highlighted in Table~\ref{operation}, reduction is the most time-consuming operator.
-By employing the proposed lazy reduction, computational overhead incurred by reduction, typically composed of several integer multiplication and addition, can be greatly saved. \ignore{In convolution calculations involving addition and multiplication, addition isn't the dominating factor, as evidenced by Table~\ref{operation}. \ignore{The multiplication latency, which is the bottleneck, is significant reduced because it passes the reduction.
+By employing the proposed lazy reduction as Fig.~\ref{fig:lazy}(b), computational overhead incurred by reduction, typically composed of several integer multiplication and addition, can be greatly saved. \ignore{In convolution calculations involving addition and multiplication, addition isn't the dominating factor, as evidenced by Table~\ref{operation}. \ignore{The multiplication latency, which is the bottleneck, is significant reduced because it passes the reduction.
 This optimized lazy reduction minimizes the computational load, addressing the main delay in homomorphic multiplication caused by intensive integer division.} The lazy reduction minimizes the computational load, addressing the main delay in homomorphic multiplication caused by intensive integer division.}